pvginkel/PdfiumViewer/README.markdown

 $(OutDir)\lib\v8_libbase.lib
 $(OutDir)\lib\v8_libplatform.lib
 $(OutDir)\lib\v8_nosnapshot.lib
-$(OutDir)\lib\v8_snapshot.lib
 ```

-* The platform toolset must be set to support Windows XP.
-The easiest way to do this is by
-  performing a search and replace on all .vcxproj files in the PDFium source directory.
-  For Visual Studio 2013 you need to replace `<PlatformToolset>v120</PlatformToolset>` with
-  `<PlatformToolset>v120_xp</PlatformToolset>`.
-For Visual Studio 2015 you need to replace
-  `<PlatformToolset>v140</PlatformToolset>` with `<PlatformToolset>v140_xp</PlatformToolset>`.
-  You may need to install extra Visual Studio components.
-When you load the project (you
-  can force this by right clicking ont he project and choosing Reload), Visual Studio
-  will prompt you if necessary;

 * A few methods need to be added to allow Pdfium to correctly initialize Pdfium.
 This file can
   be found in the `Contrib` directory and must be copied to the `pdfium\fpdfsdk\src` directory.